avocado-framework/avocado/docs/source/guides/contributor/chapters/environment.rst

 You need to install few dependencies before start coding::

- $ sudo dnf install gcc python-devel
+ $ sudo dnf install gcc python-devel enchant

 Then install all the python dependencies::